-The first is the one most people dreamily talk about: homeschoolers being so independent that every single child in the family is off doing their own fan-tab-u-lous interest-based thing.
+The first type of independent homeschoolers are the kind most people dreamily talk about: homeschool families who are so independent that every single child in the family is off doing their own fan-tab-u-lous interest-based thing.
 They make their own fun and do their own learning.
 And that’s great, because self-entertainment is no doubt a valuable skill.

 Oh.
 My.
 Gosh.
 Stop the presses.
 You want them to do what?

 I recently spoke with a homeschooling mom whose children had been pulled from public school.
 She told me one of the biggest surprises she’d had in joining the homeschooling community was how many of the homeschooled children she’d met that had no concept of time management.

 As in, they’d never been told “This is your assignment, have it done by…”